RoselAndraje/Binary_/README.md

 ## AI Disclosure

-Portions of this submission were developed with the assistance of Claude (Anthropic), an AI assistant, used within a chat conversation.
-Claude helped:

-modify the original recursive binary search program to accept user input and automatically sort the array before searching, add a recursive-call trace (low, high, mid) to visualize how the search interval narrows at each step, construct and verify a recursion-trace table against manual tracing, and draft written explanations for the accompanying reflection questions.
+During this activity, I used Claude (Anthropic) to help modify the given recursive binary search program to accept user input and display a recursion trace, to generate and verify a recursion trace table, to draft answers to the reflection questions, and to help format and organize the final submission, including a Word document and code screenshots.